Mata (rapper): 2021: Młody Matczak and Skute Bobo

 "The PiS media would like to take care of Mata-senior / He's a holy man / And what I do – it's my choice / And I'll answer for it myself one day / But first I'll answer you, so listen carefully / Fuck Polish Television / Jacek Kurski – suck my dick / (Stop stalking my family, you whore) / Because I'd like to grow up in peace."

 — — Mata rapping on his single "Patoreakcja".

 On 30 March 2021, he released the single "Patoreakcja", in which he expressed his feelings about the chaos that followed the success of "Patointeligencja", including a vulgar response to statements made by, among others, Jacek Kurski, Krystyna Pawłowicz, and Jarosław Jakimowicz regarding him and his father.
 In the piece, he also leaned towards his own work, both talking about the past and the future.

 In June 2021, he launched a preorder of the album entitled Młody Matczak.
 Just six hours after the launch of the preorder, the release was purchased in 15 thousand copies, achieving the gold status.
 On August 16, the SBM label announced on social media that the album had gone platinum.
 Another single announcing the album was the song "Kiss cam (podryw roku)", which was co-written with Mata by Szymon Frąckowiak, Mikołaj Vargas and Jakub Laszuk.
 He wrote the song for a girl, which he announced during the Fryderyk Awards 2021.
-The song turned out to be a number one hit in Poland on Spotify, Apple Music and iTunes.
 A music video was made for the song, starring Mata, Young Leosia, and Michał Milowicz.
 On the 7th of July 2021 the single entered the Global 200 Excl.
 US (tracks from outside the USA) by the Billboard magazine.
 Mata's song is the first Polish-language song to appear on this list.
 On 5 August 2021, during the Fryderyk Awards gala, he announced that the song had been certificated diamond.

 On 21 August 2021, he released a single of the same name under the pseudonym Skute Bobo.
 On September 6, he became the first living Polish artist to break the 2 million listener barrier on Spotify.

 Młody Matczak was officially released on 1 October 2021, to mixed reviews.
 In the same month, the McDonald's restaurant chain announced an offer called "zestaw Maty", which was available from 18 October to 21 November 2021.
 The campaign sparked controversy among both fans of the rapper and enthusiasts of healthy eating and active lifestyles.
 However, experts from the advertising industry emphasized the marketing value of the campaign and evaluated it mostly positively.